calder/rust-goldenfile/README.md

 **Simple goldenfile testing in Rust.**

 Goldenfile tests generate one or more output files as they run.
-At the end of the test, these output files are compared to the same files produced by previous runs.
+At the end of the test, these output files are compared to the files produced by previous runs.
 This ensures that:

   1. Goldenfiles cannot change accidentally.
   2. All changes are explicit and version controlled.